thoughtspot/mcp-server/README.md

 ## Manual client registration

 For MCP hosts which do not(yet) support Dynamic client registration, or they require statically adding Oauth Client Id etc. Go to [this](https://agent.thoughtspot.app/clients) page, to register a new client and copy the details over.
+The most relevant values are `Oauth Client Id` and `Oauth Client Secret` which should be added when adding ThoughtSpot as an MCP connector in the MCP client (ChatGPT/Claude etc).
+The generated client details are only available when they are generated and are NOT available later for reference.

 ### Associate with a ThoughtSpot instance

 Manual client registration also allows to associate with a specific ThoughtSpot instance, so that your users do not have to enter the Thoughtspot instance URL when doing the authorization flow.
+While registering the Oauth client add `ThoughtSpot URL` to the appropriate value.

 ## Self hosted